OneAZ Credit Union

 Is Pre-Approval the Same as Pre-Qualification?

 Pre-qualification uses only basic financial information that is typically self-reported from the borrower.
 With pre-qualification, the lender does not pull your credit or review any financial documents.
-Therefore, a pre-qualification only gives you a rough estimate of what kind of loan and how big of a mortgage loan you may be approved for.
+A pre-qualification only gives you a rough estimate of what kind of loan and how big of a mortgage loan you may be approved for.

 Do Pre-Approvals Affect Your Credit Score?